What is Radish Farm Stop?

 Why “Radish” ?

-Radishes are the first thing I ever grew.
+Radishes are the first thing our founder, Lily, ever grew.
 They signal the start of something new, fresh, colorful.

 In this messy world, in order to drive change, sometimes you need question the very paradigms under which we operate, or the assumptions around what we are or what we could be.